 Memphis soul music: think Otis Redding, Booker T. & the MGs, Isaac Hayes, and more.
 Soulsville U.S.A. “where it all happened in the ’60s and ’70s.”

-From 1959 – 1974, a tiny movie-theater-turned-recording-studio in South Memphis produced a string of hits that stirs souls today.
-Jim STewart and Estelle AXton, a brother and sister duo, purchased the old Capitol Theater on McLemore Avenue to relocate their recording equipment.
-Without knowing they would soon be part of a worldwide sensation dubbed American soul music.
+From 1959 to 1974, a tiny movie theater turned recording studio in South Memphis produced a string of hits that stir souls today.
+Jim STewart and Estelle AXton, a brother and sister duo, purchased the old Capitol Theater on McLemore Avenue to relocate their recording equipment, unaware that they would soon be part of a worldwide sensation dubbed American soul music.

 This move placed them in an area rich with talent.
 Many artists and musicians who recorded at Stax were from the surrounding neighborhood, local churches, and schools.
 In a time when racial tension was high, this studio never saw race but rather focused on producing its own sound.
 A Memphis sound that would be heard around the world.